JeroenDeDauw/new-php-project/README.md

     sudo apt-get install docker docker-compose

+To pull in the project dependencies via Composer, run:

+    make composer install

+You can run other Composer commands via `make run`, but at present this does not support argument flags.
+If you need to execute such a command, you can do so in this format:

+    docker run --rm --interactive --tty --volume $PWD:/app -w /app\
+     --volume ~/.composer:/composer --user $(id -u):$(id -g) composer composer install -vvv

 ### Running the CI checks

 To run all CI checks, which includes PHPUnit tests, PHPCS style checks and coverage tag validation, run: